Laravel API authentication using passport

 Deploying Passport

 When deploying Passport to your application's servers for the first time, you will likely need to run the passport:keys command.
-This command generates the encryption keys Passport to generate access tokens.
+This command generates the encryption keys Passport needs in order to generate access tokens.
 The generated keys are not typically kept in source control:

 php artisan passport:keys